|MESSAGE FROM LWVMI PRESIDENT

-The League of Women Voters of Michigan hosted over 30 Town Halls across the state of Michigan this fall to educate voters on the importance of redistricting.
+The League of Women Voters of Michigan hosted over 30 Town Halls across the state of Michigan in late 2015 to educate voters on the importance of redistricting.
 The events were free and open to the public.

 The Town Hall presentation explored how legislative lines are drawn in Michigan, who draws them, and why it is a critically important question for those who care about fair representation.

 In Michigan the district lines are drawn by the legislature, effectively allowing politicians to choose their voters, rather than the voters choosing their legislators.
 This system gives the political party in power at the time a tremendous advantage, but is this the best system for the voters?
 Our Town Halls will explore central questions, such as: What are the consequences of partisan drawn districts that favor one party over another?
 Is there a better and fairer way to do this?
 What are the alternatives?

 For more information about redistricting, check out the Issues Page on our website.

 |SORTING OUT MICHIGAN'S ENERGY BILLS AND THE LEAGUE'S POSITION